tokio-rs/website/content/tokio/tutorial/channels.md

 sends a message to the `client` task.
 The `client` task issues the request on behalf of the sender, and the response is sent back to the sender.

 Using this strategy, a single connection is established.
-The task managing `client` is able to get mutable access in order to call `get` and `set`.
+The task managing the `client` is able to get mutable access in order to call `get` and `set`.
 Additionally, the channel works as a buffer.
 Operations may be sent to the `client` task while the `client` task is busy.
 Once the `client` task is